horosin/horosin/README.md

 **2020-09-03** [PL] Serverless REST API z AWS Lambda - [video](https://youtu.be/2UCLjsz51zc?t=3329) - [code](https://gitlab.com/horosin/serverless-js-tutorial)

+**2019-10-21** [EN] No framework frontends in practice - use the platform! - *4Developers Katowice* - [video](https://www.youtube.com/watch?v=TP-oM3XUiNM&t=356s) - [code](https://bit.ly/no-framework-app)

+**2019-10-21** [PL] Nginx as reverse proxy for your (micro) services - *4Developers Katowice* - [video](https://www.youtube.com/watch?v=NAr3EZMgEbY&t=623s) - [code](bit.ly/nginx-intro)

+### About me 👨🏻‍💻

+Hi, I'm a software engineer, startup enthusiast, conference speaker.

+Currently mainly focused at fighting cancer and other diseases at AI and bioinformatics company called Ardigen based in Krakow.
+My primary tools include Python and JavaScript, running in cloud environments.

+Outside of my day job, I'm working on a few startup ideas.
+I also contribute to eye retinal implant research in the project developed by AGH and Stanford.
+Interested in space exploration, filmmaking and literature.

 <!--
 **horosin/horosin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.